Nothing to hide argument

-The nothing to hide argument states that individuals have no reason to fear or oppose surveillance programs, unless they are afraid it will uncover their own illicit activities.
-An individual using this argument may claim that an average person should not worry about government surveillance, as they would have "nothing to hide".
+The "nothing to hide" argument states that an individual has no reason to fear or oppose surveillance or breach of privacy, unless they are afraid they will uncover their own wrongdoing.
+This argument is often used to claim that one should not worry about government surveillance as long as they have "nothing to hide".

 History

 An early instance of this argument was referenced by Henry James in his 1888 novel, The Reverberator:

 Upton Sinclair also referenced a similar argument in his book The Profits of Religion, published in 1917 :

 The motto "If you've got nothing to hide, you've got nothing to fear" has been used in defense of the closed-circuit television program practiced in the United Kingdom.

-Prevalence
+Usage

 This argument is commonly used in discussions regarding privacy.
-Geoffrey Stone, a legal scholar, said that the use of the argument is "all-too-common".
+Legal scholar Geoffrey Stone said that the use of the argument is "all-too-common".
 Bruce Schneier, a data security expert and cryptographer, described it as the "most common retort against privacy advocates."
 Colin J. Bennett, author of The Privacy Advocates, said that an advocate of privacy often "has to constantly refute" the argument.
 Bennett explained that most people "go through their daily lives believing that surveillance processes are not directed at them, but at the miscreants and wrongdoers" and that "the dominant orientation is that mechanisms of surveillance are directed at others" despite "evidence that the monitoring of individual behavior has become routine and everyday".

 An ethnographic study by Ana Viseu, Andrew Clement, and Jane Aspinal revealed that individuals with higher socioeconomic status were not as concerned by surveillance as their counterparts.
 In another study regarding privacy-enhancing technology, Viseu et al., noticed a compliancy regarding user privacy.
 Both studies attributed this attitude to the nothing to hide argument.

 A qualitative study conducted for the government of the United Kingdom around 2003 found that self-employed men initially used the "nothing to hide" argument before shifting to an argument in which they perceived surveillance to be a nuisance instead of a threat.

-Viseu et al., said that the argument "has been well documented in the privacy literature as a stumbling block to the development of pragmatic privacy protection strategies, and it, too, is related to the ambiguous and symbolic nature of the term ‘privacy’ itself."
+Viseu et al., said that the argument "has been well documented in the privacy literature as a stumbling block to the development of pragmatic privacy protection strategies, and it, too, is related to the ambiguous and symbolic nature of the term ‘privacy' itself."
 They explained that privacy is an abstract concept and people only become concerned with it once their privacy is gone.
 Furthermore, they compare a loss to privacy with people knowing that ozone depletion and global warming are negative developments, but that "the immediate gains of driving the car to work or putting on hairspray outweigh the often invisible losses of polluting the environment."